Pearapps/RemindBot/Readme.md

 ## Why rust?

-Rust is fast and safe.
+Rust is expressive, safe, and fast.